 This is a useful place to start, with huge swaths of art history neatly bucketed.
 But there are outliers aplenty.
 Let’s take a look at a few questions about what is or isn't art, and where these outliers might live.

-Designers love to argue whether the practice of graphic design, i.e. creating advertisements, packaging, online experiences, etc is, in fact, art.
-And while there's no absolute answer, let's consider one definition of an artwork: "a human-made, culturally resonant artifact."
+Designers love to argue whether the practice of graphic design, i.e. creating advertisements, packaging, online experiences, etc, is art.
+There’s no absolute answer, but let’s consider one definition of an artwork: “a human-made, culturally resonant artifact.”
 By this measure, graphic-design can certainly be art!
-If—it resonates with the culture of it's day.
+On the condition that it resonates with the culture of its day rather than pollutes it.
 Does the graphic object make commentary on its society?
 Does it evoke emotion from a viewer?
 Does it encapsulate the values of its era?
-The trick is, design has a job to do.
+Of course, design also has a job to do.
 It has to facilitate a transaction or stimulate brand loyalty.
 So bad design could be good art, and good design could be bad art, but if you're willing to accept a definition of art based on cultural resonance, many artifacts of design can be considered part of the visual arts, and described more specifically as Graphic Arts, or Commercial Arts, which is neatly self-explanatory.

 The aesthetic philosopher George Dickie claimed that an object becomes an artifact when it’s claimed by a human.
 So driftwood on the beach is a natural object, but driftwood mounted above the family fireplace is an artifact.
 In a counter argument, Daniel Devereux, professor of Ancient Philosophy, claims that an object becomes an artifact when a human makes a meaningful change to its natural state, say, carving their name in the driftwood.
 Both positions hold merit, but when does an artifact become an artwork?

 This question is particularly meaningful for ancient objects, or objects created by non-western cultures who have perseverated less about the nature of art vs craft vs nature.
-For example, is a simple, unadorned clay vessel created by a stone age culture an artwork, or is it just a functional element of their society?
+For example, is a simple, unadorned clay vessel created by a stone age culture an artwork, or is it a functional element of their society?
 What about one of the beautiful, geometrically patterned Lapita clay vessels?
 In our view, both may be artwork, or not.
-To decide, we have to look again at that illusive attribute of artwork—cultural resonance.
+To decide, we have to look again at that illusive attribute of artwork: cultural resonance.
 Does the artifact capture some important aspect of the culture it came from?
 A simple clay pot might be art if it represents an intentional minimalism that was valued by its creators.
-In the same way, a Nkisi was a religious object in the Kingdom of Kongo, and while it's creators were incredibly skillful craftsmen, we don't know if they would consider their creations 'artwork.'
-But, when we look at the Nkisi as a way to understand and appreciate the culture of the Kongo, we're looking at it as both an artifact and as art, and great art at that.
-The defintion of art changes through history, and in time artifacts may become artwork.
+In the same way, a Nkisi was a type of religious object in the Kingdom of Kongo.
+Their creators were skillful craftsmen, but we don't know Nkisi were considered ‘artwork.’
+However, when we view Nkisi as a way to understand and appreciate the culture of the Kongo, we're looking at them as both an artifact and as art, and great art at that.
+The definition of art changes through history, and in time artifacts may become artwork.

 You bet it will.